Tutorial Gateway

 First, x = 10, y = 20.
 Or write it as ((((((10 + 20) + 30) + 15) + 25) + 35) + 45)

-Until now, we are using the Python lambda expression to calculate something or performing numerical operations.
-However, you can use them on string data as well.
+Until now, we have been using the expression to calculate something or perform numerical operations.
+However, you can use this on string data as well.

 x = ['apple', 'Mango Fruit', 'Banana', 'oranges', 'cherry','kiwi']